 Your metabolism isn’t the only victim.
 Insufficient sleep can lead to drastic changes in hormone levels – specifically ones that regulate hunger (ghrelin), and those which promote that feeling of fullness (leptin).
 When tired, ghrelin levels rise and leptin levels drop.

 Mood versus food

 Junk food is bad for you.
 We all know this.
 Yet it doesn’t stop most of us from seeking it out.
-If you have ever felt compelled to reach for a donut when healthy options are readily available, just know that that compulsion is natural – and scientific.
-Sleep deprivation is linked to fluctuating levels of serotonin, a neurotransmitter which regulates both mood and appetite.
+If you have ever felt compelled to reach for a doughnut when healthy options are readily available, just know that that compulsion is natural – and scientific.
+Sleep deprivation is linked to fluctuating levels of serotonin, a neurotransmitter that regulates both mood and appetite.
 Increased amounts of cortisol, which triggers a need for serotonin (or, a need to be satisfied), can be one of the reasons why you crave unhealthy, fatty foods when you are tired and your mood is low.
-We instinctively know that a donut is going to taste better than a carrot – and the cycle begins.
+We instinctively know that a doughnut is going to taste better than a carrot – and the cycle begins.

 Take the steps

-Now that you know the why let’s delve into how you can resolve your sleep issues and avoid contributing to weight gain:
+Now that you know the ‘why’ let’s delve into how you can resolve your sleep issues and avoid contributing to weight gain: